 If you are at all dissatisfied with the service we provided, for any reason whatsoever, contact us for a review of your case.
 If we can’t make matters right, we will offer you a full 100% refund on the cost of our representation.
 While we are happy to offer you a guarantee on the quality of our service, we cannot guarantee any outcome in your case.
-Furthermore, due to the complex nature of the cases, our satisfaction guarantee does not extend to charges of Driving While Impaired.
+Furthermore, due to the complex nature of the cases, our satisfaction guarantee does not extend to criminal matters, including but not limited to high level speeds and Driving While Impaired.

 Signing up is quick and easy.
 Get started now.

 North Carolina Traffic Ticket Defense Questions

 How will my automobile insurance be affected if I am found guilty responsible in court?

 In most cases, a conviction of a traffic violation may affect your automobile insurance rates and could have a severe impact (potentially increasing your rates by over $1,600 over 3 years).
 If you have questions about the insurance consequences of your charge, please give us a call and our attorneys will walk you through the legal and insurance outcomes and what can be done to mitigate the impact.

 How will my driver’s license be affected if I am found guilty in court?